Accept our Terms of Service

 Permalink

 He was not the only one to linger after the melody ended, but he was definitely one of the ones who stayed the longest.
 At some point tall torches had been lit along the beach, and at some point the sun had entirely set.
-The light was enough to show him the way to the parts of the village that were more intact, so after quickly casting a spell to deal with the worst of the sand clinging to his clothes and skin he starts to make his way there.
+The light should be enough to show him the way to the parts of the village that are more intact, whenever he feels like going.

 The village has a different style than Besaid, and is bigger.
 The houses are uniformly wood, which makes sense—even from this edge of the island it's clear that the Kilika jungle is much thicker and more lush than the relatively sparse woods of Besaid.
 The ground is also covered in wood, though, in a way oddly reminiscent of streets; a boardwalk of sorts, forming paths between the various different buildings.

 Probably the rest of his party has been housed at the inn, but he doesn't know for sure, so he asks around for the summoner.
-They did indeed go to the inn, and he's given directions to it.

 It's three stories tall, a cylindrical building with a conical roof, close to the center of the village and larger than all surrounding buildings by a noticeable amount.
-It also looks to have more activity than Azym expects is the norm, probably due to the arrivals and the survivors of the attack who lost their homes.
+It also looks to have more activity than Azym might expect is the norm, probably due to the arrivals and the survivors of the attack who lost their homes.

 Permalink